My recovery from manic depression has been an evolution, not a sudden miracle. – Patty Duke

 What is Bipolar Disorder?

-Bipolar Disorder is a mood disorder sometimes called manic-depressive illness or manic-depression, that characteristically involves cycles of depression and elation or mania.
-The moods can shift from high to low rapidly, or over the course of days or weeks with intervals of "normal" moods in between.
-These cycles are much more severe than the mood swings that everyone goes through.
+Bipolar Disorder is a mood disorder sometimes called manic-depression that involves cycles of sadness and extreme happiness.
+The moods can shift from happy to sad quickly, or over the course of days or weeks with normal moods in between.

 - Uncontrollable crying